 The Cooperative for After-School Enrichment (CASE) Houston: Energy City of the Future 2050 Competition

-The culminating event for the Houston: Energy City of the Future 2050 Competition will be held in May 2014.
+The culminating event for the Houston: Energy City of the Future 2050 Competition will be held February 21, 2015 at University of Houston.

 For more information on team registration or volunteering, please contact the CASE office at 713-696-1331 or e-mail Trina Finley.